At a Glance

 Transportation by bus is provided, at no charge to our families, by Howard County Public Schools.
 Bus routes are determined by the county for the immediate school area (similar to public school distance).
 Many families that live beyond the bus routes carpool.

-Hot Lunch is available daily at Resurrection-St. Paul School through Tommy’s Food Service.
-Each family provides pre-payment via PayPal or check into a student lunch account.
+Lunch Box.
+Each family provides pre-payment via Credit or Debit card in their student's lunch account.
 Purchases by the student are deducted from that account.
-Parents may view their student’s purchases through an online service.
-Approximately half of our students participate in the hot lunch program each day.
+Approximately half of our students participate in the hot lunch program each day.is available daily at Resurrection-St. Paul School through

 Resurrection-St. Paul School also offers daily milk separate from the hot lunch program.
 The milk program involves the pre-payment of $10 per milk order for the entire school year.
 An order form is sent to school families the first week of school.
 Milk orders are billed annually via FACTS in September.
-We serve 1% white or Nonfat chocolate.
-Milks cannot be purchased through Tommy’s Food Service although other beverages are available.
+We offer 1% white or Nonfat chocolate milk.
+Milk cannot be purchased through Lunch Box.

 Positive School Environment